 Tip - Like the forward line, defense positions are interchangeable.

-FORWARDS' & DEFENSEMEN'S GEAR - If you play forward or defense, you should wear elbow, knee and shin pads, a mouth guard, a protective cup and an approved protective helmet.
+FORWARDS' & DEFENSEMEN'S GEAR - If you play forward or defense, you should wear elbow pads

 The referee is responsible for making sure the rules are followed by both teams.
 The "ref" starts the game and each period with a face-off.
 He calls all penalties, confirms all goals, and is the last word in any team disputes.